ahmed-boutar/mapping-for-economic-development/README.md

 ## Ethics Statement

-The dataset adheres to strict ethical guidelines, ensuring that no personal identifiable information (PII) is included.
-All data sources have been evaluated for ethical sourcing practices, and the dataset aims to mitigate potential biases by including diverse metrics.
-Efforts have been made to ensure transparency and inclusivity, preventing misuse or discriminatory applications.
+This dataset adheres to strict ethical principles to ensure its responsible use and contribution to research and development.
+Key ethical considerations include:

+- Privacy: The dataset contains no personally identifiable information (PII) and solely includes aggregated data to protect individual privacy.
+- Transparency: All data sources are openly documented, and the dataset integrates publicly available information under permissible licenses such as Creative Commons Attribution 4.0 (CC-BY 4.0).
+- Mitigation of Bias: To reduce potential biases, diverse data points—ranging from demographics to socioeconomic indicators—were included.
+However, limitations in data availability and accuracy from source datasets are acknowledged.
+- Inclusivity: The dataset aims to promote equitable access by being fully open-source, supporting researchers, businesses, and policymakers in addressing economic disparities and fostering development.
+- Preventing Misuse: The dataset was designed with an awareness of potential misuse, such as discriminatory decision-making.
+To counteract this, care was taken to ensure that the data sourced is unbiased and as representative of various regions within Kenya as possible.

 ## How To Access The Dataset
 [Link To The Dataset](https://huggingface.co/datasets/ahmedboutar/kenya-mapping-for-economic-development)